ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Preliminaries

 To incorporate learnable thresholds into TLTL, we introduce a parametric variant, we call pTLTL, inspired by parametric STL (pSTL)~\cite{asarin2012parametric}.
 The parameterization replaces the constant $b$ in each AP with a parameter $\theta$, yielding a parametric AP (pAP) of the form $a \cdot \vs^{(i)}<\theta$.
-For example, we represent a TLTL formula $\phi$ as a pTLTL formula $\phi_{\vtheta}$: { } where a parameter vector $\vtheta = (\vtheta^{(0)}, \vtheta^{(1)}) \in \mathbb{R}^2$.
-In this work, we use the learnable pTLTL; for simplicity, we use TLTL $\phi$ and pTLTL $\phi_{\vtheta}$ interchangeably and denote them as $\phi$.
+For example, we represent a TLTL formula $\phi$ as a pTLTL formula $\phi_{\vtheta}$: